 On the other hand, on a long day on a motorcycle where you need to conserve energy to last until sunset, thick-soled adventure boots do not let any vibes creep through to your feet.
 The less you are exposed to the elements and vibrations, the fresher you remain on the bike.
 This, in turn, helps you concentrate on nailing that upcoming hairpin without having to fend with vibey pegs.

 It cannot be stressed enough just how important riding gears are.
 They obviously make you safer on a motorcycle.
-Spend enough time wearing them and you will realise that they enhance your riding experience, allowing to become one with your motorcycle by cutting out forces out in the open that would otherwise hinder you were you not clad in the gears.
+Spend enough time wearing them and you will realize that they enhance your riding experience, allowing to become one with your motorcycle by cutting out forces out in the open that would otherwise hinder you were you not clad in the gears.
 Which is why they say ATGATT: All The Gear All The Time.

 Featured Image: D3O

 Read More: The Ideal Motorcycle For India